enspiral/handbook/comms-guidelines.md

 In many ways, the sum total of all our communication is what defines the existence of Enspiral - it’s the connections between us all.
 There are a variety of different channels that are used in constantly evolving ways.

-This guide is here to give an overview of the channels we've officially decided to adopt, the policies we've set, and to give you some tips for how best to communicat with the network.
+This guide is here to give an overview of the channels we've officially decided to adopt, the policies we've set, and to give you some tips for how best to communicate with the network.

 These comms channels are hosted by the Enspiral Foundation and are open to all contributors (or wider).
-If you are a contributor but lack access to something, contact foundation@enspiral.com
+If you are a contributor but lack access to something, contact the Ops team: foundation@enspiral.com or #ops_chat on Slack.

 # Channels and Tools